Best Drum Practice Pad: Tried and Tested for Proven Results

 • Can be fitted with an optional mylar laminate insert to further simulate the feel of a marching snare

-Unfortunately due to its thin gum rubber surface, I find this pad too loud for me - unusable in the middle of the night or when trying to practice around my family.
-Also, the rebound is a bit too bouncy for my tastes.
-Since I'm not liking the loudness and springy feel of it, this pad makes me look towards its quieter, thicker surfaced sibling also designed for marching snare drummers, the Vic Firth Heavy Hitter Stock Pad as a better option for my needs.
+Unfortunately due to its thin gum rubber surface, I find this pad too loud for me – unusable in the middle of the night or when trying to practice around my family.
+Also, I’m looking for a more realistic rebound, while this one is a bit too bouncy for my tastes.
+Since I’m not liking the loudness and springy feel of it, this pad makes me look towards its quieter, thicker surfaced sibling also designed for marching snare drummers, the Vic Firth Heavy Hitter Stock Pad as a better option for my needs.

 • Material: Gum Rubber